Seniors Who have Done Extraordinary Things Are an Example To Us All

 Extraordinary Seniors Continue To Learn

 A person learns a lot by raising a family, working at one or more jobs over multiple decades, and participating in hobbies and volunteer activities.
 But no matter how much you know, you can always learn more.
 Many remarkable seniors are voracious readers.
-Others attend seminars and take educational vacations.
-Still, others leverage the freedom of advanced years by embracing and mastering technology.
-They know that you’re never too old to learn something new.
+Others attend seminars or take extraordinary journeys like educational vacations.
+Still, many leverage the freedom of advanced years by embracing and mastering technology.
+They know you’re never too old to learn something new.

 One of the most effective ways they learn is by traveling.
 Dealing with the details of trip organizing keeps the mind sharp, and new people and places enrich folks no matter how long they’ve lived.
 They don’t necessarily have to venture abroad.
-There are new experiences to be had in neighboring towns or neighboring states or provinces.
+There are new experiences to be found in neighboring towns, states, or provinces.

 Extraordinary Seniors Take Care of Mind and Body Challenge